-The Board recognizes that there are certain religious communities that require specific items of ceremonial dress as a requirement of religious observance that may not conform to a school's Dress Code Policy or Uniform Policy.
-Schools will reasonably accommodate students with regard to religious attire.
+The Board recognizes that there are certain religious communities that require specific items of ceremonial dress.
+The Board understands that some religious attire, which is a requirement of religious observance, may not conform to a school's Dress Code Policy or Uniform Policy.
+Board schools will reasonably accommodate students with regard to religious attire.
 Religious attire is not cultural dress; it is a requirement of religious observation.

-Religious attire that should be reasonably accommodated in schools includes, but is not limited to:
+Religious attire that should be reasonably accommodated in Board schools includes, but is not limited to: